nicolasKappa/Collaborative-Autonomous-Agents-/Readme.md

 ## Multi-Agent System

-This is a Multi-agent system project created by the AgentSpeak at the JASON environment.
-Purpose of the project is to successfully create the hero, which can do different tasks such as picking up the item, taking it to the goblin, returning to the item's location and continuing traversal until there is no more item in the forest.
+This project implements a multi-agent system using the AgentSpeak language within the JASON environment.
+The goal is to create a hero agent that can pick up items (vase, coin, and gem), deliver them to a goblin, and continue the process until all items are retrieved from the forest.

 # Table of Content